 7. Pay Your Bills

-Make sure your rent, credit cards, car and all those payments are made before you leave!
-Last thing you want to think about it whether your car is paid or not while you’re in Rome.
+Make sure your rent, credit cards, car, and all those payments are made before you leave!
+The last thing you want to think about is whether your car is paid or not while you’re in Rome.

 8. Travel Size Toiletries

-Don’t buy the fancy smancy travel size toiletries, go to the dollar store.
-They last just as long, and work just as well.
+Don’t buy the fancy-schmancy travel-size toiletries, go to the dollar store.
+They last just as long and work just as well.
 Save yourself a few dollars!
 Or you can take the ones you get at the hotel and bring them home for reuse.

 9. Travel Cosmetic Bags